miolfo/EnigmaMachine/README.md

 # EnigmaMachine
-A small simple implementation of the Enigma Machine Example of usage in Source.cpp
+A small simple implementation of the Enigma Machine.
+Example of usage in Source.cpp